arenaxr/arena-services-docker/README.md

 ## Compose Quick Reference

 **NOTE**: By default, docker-compose will use the configuration in ```docker-compose.override.yaml```.
 To start the production config, you need to indicate ```-f docker-compose.yaml -f docker-compose.prod.yaml```.
-See details about using multiple configuration files in the [docker the documentation](https://docs.docker.com/compose/extends/).
+See details about using multiple configuration files in the [docker the documentation](https://docs.docker.com/compose/extends/). *You might need to execute the docker commands with ```sudo``` if your user does not have permissions to access the docker service*.

 **Start services and see their output/logs**